 How do I apply for a grant to become a researcher for Gateway for Cancer Research?

-.
+A. The first step in determining if your study could be a good fit for Gateway funding is to review Gateway’s Funding guidelines to self-check against our intended impact and funding requirements.
+These guidelines are available through the Gateway online grant management system at: https://gatewaycr.fluidreview.com.
 Based on your self-check, if you think your study would be a good fit, you may submit part one of a two-part application process by submitting a short Letter of Intent in the same online system.
 The Letter of Intent will be reviewed by Gateway’s Research Grants Specialist and a subset of Gateway’s Board of Scientific Counselors, and you will be notified whether or not you will be invited to submit a full application.
-If you have questions about the application process, contact us at email@example.com
+If you have questions about the application process, contact us at firstname.lastname@example.org.

 How many years is the Grant Application for?

-While Gateway does not have a maximum term for a grant, typically, Gateway funds research with study periods in the range of 1-3 years.
+A. While Gateway does not have a maximum term for a grant, typically, Gateway funds research with study periods in the range of 1-3 years.
 Applicants should apply for the amount of time they feel is necessary to successfully complete the research study.

 Once my grant is approved for funding, what triggers a payment?

-Unlike many other foundations, Gateway uses a “pay-per-patient” method for grant payments based upon patient enrollment in the study.
+A. Unlike many other foundations, Gateway uses a “pay-per-patient” method for grant payments based upon patient enrollment in the study.
 In order to facilitate start-up, Gateway provides 20% of the grant as seed money at the beginning of the trial.
 After that, patient impact must be demonstrated through semi-annual reports in order to trigger the next payment.
 Moreover, on an annual basis, in the fall, Gateway reviews all current grants for progress, and makes decisions at that time whether to continue funding for subsequent years.